 I’ve kept my comprehensive 48-hour guide to Porto loose (just like my 48-hour Lisbon guide) to give you the chance to choose your own adventure and explore what interests you most.
 I live in Lisbon and have visited Porto more than half a dozen times in every season.
 I always leave thinking “what if”…

-Here’s what I would do in Porto if I had just two days to get under its skin.
+Here’s what I would do in Porto if I had just two days or a weekend to get under its skin.

 Day 1 in Porto